time-link/timelink-py/README.rst

 --------

 * Pythonic representation of Kleio groups, easing generation of Kleio file from data in other formats.
+See :py:mod:`timelink.kleio.groups`
 * Utility functions for acessing MHK instalation, including database access.
+See :py:mod:`timelink.mhk.utilities`
-* CLI tool
+* CLI tool.
+See :py:mod:`timelink.cli`

+See package documentation :py:mod:`timelink`

 Credits
 -------